 Mr. Wallace’s extensive background in politics includes having served as a telecommunications, procurement and constitutional issues political adviser to the Conservative Party in the UK for a number of now Cabinet Ministers and acting an advisor to the New Zealand National Party during their 2011 General Election campaign.
 Before entering public affairs, he was a business development adviser to City law firms.

-He remains active at a local and regional level in the Conservative Party.
-He graduated from Cambridge University with a degree in Social and Political Sciences.
+He sits on the Charities Committee of the Merchant Taylors’ Company in the City.
+He graduated from Cambridge University with a degree in Social and Political Sciences where he remains active as a career mentor.
 He has also been a Trustee of an older people’s charity in Westminster and a Lambeth school governor.
 He lives in Buckinghamshire with his wife and two young children, catching Watford FC games when he can.